MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/launch-json.md

 <!-- ====================================================================== -->
-## Compounds
+## Compound configurations

+The `compounds` section of `launch.json` defines compound configurations.

-Each compound configuration refers to two configurations: one configuration to open the Edge DevTools tab in Visual Studio Code, and then other configuration to open either the screencast in the editor (that is, the **Edge DevTools: Browser** tab), or both the screencast in the editor and the entire Microsoft Edge browser window.
+Each compound configuration refers to two configurations: one configuration to open the **Edge DevTools** tab in Visual Studio Code, and the other configuration to open either the **Edge DevTools: Browser** tab (sometimes called the _screencast_ or _headless browser_), or both the **Edge DevTools: Browser** tab and the entire Microsoft Edge browser window.

 In the **Microsoft Edge Tools** pane, in the **Targets** section, on the right side of a target, click the **Toggle screencast** button.
 The headless embedded **Edge DevTools: Browser** tab (pane) closes or opens.

 In the **Microsoft Edge Tools** pane, in the **Targets** section, on the right side of a target, click the **Attach and open Microsoft Edge Tools** button.

 #### Launch Edge Headless and attach DevTools

 This compound configuration launches the following components:

 *  The **Edge DevTools: Browser** tab (pane) in Visual Studio Code.
 This is defined by the configuration that has the `name` "Launch Microsoft Edge in headless mode", above.

 *  The **Edge DevTools** tab (pane) in Visual Studio Code.
 This is defined by the configuration that has the `name` "Open Edge DevTools", above.